2022 Inflation Reduction Act tax credits: What small business owners need to know in 2024

 *Percentage rates are fixed and will not be indexed for inflation

-Heads up – the IRS rules change starting in 2023 and going to 2032.
-Make sure to discuss those future updates with your tax pro to ensure your business remains in a favorable tax position.
+Heads up — these rules apply through 2032.
+Make sure to discuss future additions with your tax pro to ensure your business remains in a favorable tax position.

-This credit for businesses and individuals tweaks the existing Clean Vehicle Credit.
-The modified credit has two parts, which can be combined for up to a $7,500 maximum:
+This credit for businesses and individuals tweaks an existing credit and changes the name to the Clean Vehicle Credit.
+The modified credit has two parts under Internal Revenue Code Section 30D, which can be combined for up to a $7,500 maximum:

 There are several caveats to this credit to consider:

-· The mineral and battery component percentages increase yearly until 2029 – if you are considering purchasing in the future, make sure the vehicle meets the current requirements
+• The mineral and battery component percentages generally increase yearly until 2029 — if you are considering purchasing a vehicle in the future, make sure the vehicle meets the requirements in effect

-For example, if Sandra purchased a qualifying electric vehicle that met the battery component requirement but NOT the critical minerals requirement, they would be limited to a $3,750 credit.
+For example, if Sandra purchased a qualifying new electric vehicle that met the battery component requirement but NOT the critical minerals requirement, she would be limited to a $3,750 credit.

 For example, if Jo purchased a three-year-old electric vehicle for $20,000 from a local dealer their credit would be $4,000 (since 30% of $20,000 = $6,000 — exceeding the max cap).